cwchentw/lightweight-cms/content/howto/how-to-manage-assets.md

 ### Fonts

 Fonts are copied *as is*.
-We keeps them in *asset* directory just for management.
+We keeps them in *asset* directory just for easier management.
 They are stored in *assets/font*.

 ## Set Directories and Files to Delete